Shooting at the Moon (album): Legacy

+Critical reception

-In 1998, The Wire named Shooting at the Moon one of the "100 Records That Set The World On Fire (When No One Was Listening)".
+David Ross Smith of AllMusic wrote, "A snapshot of the era, the album is saturated with original ideas, experimentation, and lunacy, all powered by the bottled grape."
+In 1998, The Wire named Shooting at the Moon one of the "100 Records That Set the World on Fire (When No One Was Listening)".

 It was voted number 943 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).